linneuholanda/ml_topological_phases_in_real_space/README.md

  ## Data

-As explained in the paper, the data used for experiments consist of real space eigenvectors of Hamiltonians $H(t_1,t_2)$ in the $[-2,2]\times[-2,2]$ square in $t_1-t_2$ parameter space.
-For each case studied in the paper (nearest-neighbor hoppings and first and second nearest-neighbours hoppings) the grid contains 6,561 Hamiltonians.
+As explained in the paper, the data used in each experiment (SSH with nearest-neighbour hoppings and SSH with first and second nearest-neighbours hoppings) consist of real space eigenvectors of 6,561 Hamiltonians.
 We provide links to download the data below.

 a) [Data for SSH systems with nearest-neighbour hoppings]
 b) [Data for SSH systems with first and second neighbours hoppings S]

-Both
+Extract the files in `/path/to/local/directory` and run the notebooks i)-iii).